 ReadingsRead chapter 6, "Immigrants and Immigration" in Visions.

 Our readings this week explore the place of Irish immigrants in the Canadas in the 1840s and 50s.
 As you'll see, there are four readings that take us to two stories.
 Much of the debate among historians revolves around how these Irish immigrants integrated into Canadian society.
 The stereotypes of the Irish suggested that the Irish stuck to themselves, lived in the cities, and remained a distinct social group in Canada, and one that would continue to be plagued by social and economic issues.
 There's no doubt that most of the famine immigrants were poor and faced incredible obstacles, and may have in some people's minds confirmed the stereotype.
 Some of these historians seem to draw on that view; other firmly reject it.
 We'll also have cause to visit Irish immigrants in Canada's two largest cities and we'll see that the different cultural make-ups of those cities meant that the experiences were quite distinct.

 An introduction to Immigrant and Immigration: The Case of the Irish

 A Discussion About Irish Immigration

 InstructionsThese readings all deal with the place and character of Irish immigrants in Canada in the middle of the nineteenth century.

-After reading the pieces,
+After reading the chapter,

 1. Formulate a general question that deals with all four readings.

-3. Outline how each historian tackles that question.
+2. In your own notes, outline how each historian tackles that question.